 How to Compare Solar Panel Warranties

-When examining the contents of a solar warranty, we recommend asking the following questions to get into the specifics:
+When examining the contents of a solar warranty, we recommend asking the following questions.

 - What happens if something breaks?